Types of Child Custody in New York

 Getting You Through Your Child Custody Case IN NYC

-In New York there are four different types of child custody agreements available.
-The courts understand that every family’s situation is unique, so it’s important to understand what the different types of custody are so you can choose an agreement that works best for you and your family.
+New York recognizes different types of custody arrangements, each with unique implications for parental rights and responsibilities.
+The courts understand that every family’s situation is unique, so it’s important to understand what the different types of custody in New York City are so you can choose an agreement that works best for you and your family.

 Every Agreement is Determined Based on the Best Interests of the Child

-The issue of child custody is the most common dispute in family court.
-As should be expected, parents are extremely concerned with the safety, education, and overall well being of their children.
+The issue of child custody is the most common dispute in family court in New York City.
+As should be expected, parents are extremely concerned with the safety, education, and overall well-being of their children.

 - The child’s age, sex, routine, education, and mental and physical health